 Maintain the 4G infrastructure and foster interoperability with Kubernetes and the 5G Core with help from F5 that includes:

 Build a cloud-native, container-based architecture by leveraging Kubernetes and advanced security.
 With F5, service providers can:

 Gain service-provider-related functionality for the control and visibility that are critical for transitioning to 5G with Kubernetes containers.
 F5 delivers:

 5G networks are poised to deliver high bandwidth, low latency, and faster performance—both driving and enabling application innovation and new business models.
 To deliver cost-effective 5G performance, service providers are taking advantage of the microservices-based, cloud-native containerized architecture already in use by enterprises.
 These new solutions give service providers the ability to dynamically place workloads within a network and build out their MEC platform to support the next generation of applications.

 Leading-edge solutions from F5 help service providers deliver new 5G functionality while maintaining their existing 4G core networks.
-F5 BIG-IP Service Proxy for Kubernetes (SPK) and F5 Carrier-Grade Aspen Mesh enable service providers to maintain real-time application visibility, scale to meet demand, and increase traffic visibility and security.
-At the same time, F5 N6 LAN solutions help service providers deliver network functions where they are needed, saving cost and improving performance.
+F5 BIG-IP Next Service Proxy for Kubernetes (SPK) and F5 Carrier-Grade Aspen Mesh enable service providers to maintain real-time application visibility, scale to meet demand, and increase traffic visibility and security.
+F5 N6 LAN solutions help service providers deliver network functions, reducing cost and improving performance.
 These solutions work in conjunction with F5 security solutions designed to protect networks from new attack vectors and threats.
 With the right solutions in place, service providers can take advantage of the many benefits of a cloud-native infrastructure from the core to the far edge of the network as they embark on the 5G journey.